Leading Active Campaigns

 Alabama

-• Little Wild and Scenic River – The Little River flows on top of Lookout Mountain in northeastern Alabama, sculpting a system of canyons that exceed 600 feet in depth and creating one of the deepest river gorges in the eastern US.
+• Little Wild and Scenic River – The Little River flows for 65 miles on top of Lookout Mountain in northeastern Alabama, sculpting a system of canyons that exceed 600 feet in depth and creating one of the deepest river gorges in the eastern US.
 The shallow, rocky riverbed is home to rare and endemic plant species such as Kral’s water-plantain and green pitcher plants.
 World-class whitewater paddling and canyon rim and waterfall sightseeing are important recreational opportunities.
 Future legislation would initiate a wild and scenic river study and ultimately designation of the Little River as a Partnership Wild and Scenic River.

 Arizona